Anmol-06/Devaster---Device-Master/Installation.md

 ## 🪟 Windows

-Since the automated script is built for Unix environments, Windows users can set up the bot manually using Git and Python.
+You have two options for installing the bot on Windows: using the standalone executable (easiest) or running it manually from the source code.

+### Option 1: Quick Install (Executable)
+The fastest way to get started on Windows is to use the pre-built `.exe` file.

+1. Download the provided `.exe` file directly from this repository.
+2. Double-click the downloaded file to run the application.

+> **Note:** Windows SmartScreen or your antivirus might flag the file since it is an unrecognized download from GitHub.
+If this happens, click **"More info"** and then **"Run anyway"**.

+### Option 2: Manual Setup (Git & Python)
-Open Command Prompt or PowerShell and execute these steps:
+If you prefer to run the application directly from the source code, open Command Prompt or PowerShell and execute these steps:
 ```powershell
 # 1. Clone the repository
 git clone [https://github.com/Anmol-06/Devaster---Device-Master.git](https://github.com/Anmol-06/Devaster---Device-Master.git)